SWEATING SLAB SYNDROME SUMMARY

 The experts at Concrete Construction suggest the following remedies:

-- Use a commercial floor cleaning agent to remove salt deposits
+- Use a commercial concrete floor cleaning agent to remove salt deposits

 - Install fans that recirculate the air and increase surface evaporation